-International Fully Funded Facebook Fellowship Program 2021 applications are open now for International students from all over the world.
-This fully funded fellowship is designed to encourage and support promising worldwide International doctoral students who are engaged in innovative and relevant research in areas related to computer science.
-If you need any type of help - Read To Next Follow us on Instagram Community for Help - Follow.
+International Fully Funded Facebook Fellowship Program 2023 applications are open now for International students from all over the world.
+This fully-funded fellowship is designed to encourage and support promising worldwide International doctoral students who are engaged in innovative and relevant research in areas related to computer science.

 The program is open to students in any year of their Ph.D. study and supports talented students from traditionally underrepresented minority groups.